 Looking back, around and ahead

 A reunion, as with any milestone, provides an opportunity to reflect on where you’ve been, who you are and what you might be.
 My family, spirituality, kites, arts and sciences, athletics and worklife.
 Certainly there are other facets to my life, but these groupings provide a skeleton to help make a coherent whole out of wildly disparate pieces.
-The seeds of who I am now are in the person I was when I left U.S. The same might be said of now 35 years from now (or I could be dead).
+The seeds of who I am now are in the person I was when I left U.S. The same might be said of now 37 years from now (I’ll likely be dead).
 We’ll see….

 I can see the embryo of my current belief systems in what I was thinking and reading then.
-They have certainly matured a lot since that time, but I think I was pointed in the right direction-college was definitely formative, as a lot of intense stuff happened and I uncovered some interesting new directions for my fevered brain to wander.
-My arts and athletics interests are very close to what they were then, though I discovered a few new things in college and beyond.
+They have certainly matured a lot since that time, but I think I was pointed in the right direction-college was definitely formative, as a lot of intense stuff happened and I uncovered some interesting new directions for my fevered brain to wander-especially Steiner.
+My arts and athletics interests are very close to what they were then, though I discovered a few new things in college and beyond, notably gamelan and avant-garde musics.
 Kites are certainly new, particularly the quadline variety, as are inline skates.
 My interest in architecture has narrowed to Chris Alexander, but I still like theoretical physics and cosmology.

 I ended up in L.A. because my parents moved there.
 I got a job, moved to Brentwood, lost that job, got another, bought a condo in Long Beach, lost that job, had a series of contracting and consulting gigs.
-I stayed in Long Beach for 10 years, drove all over L.A., partied a lot, hung out at a recording studio, saw a ton of shows, got a bunch of music and recording gear.
-I started flying kites competitively at the beach there and skated and biked everywhere.
+I stayed in Long Beach for 10 years, drove all over L.A., partied a lot, skied some, hung out at a recording studio, saw a ton of shows, got a bunch of music and recording gear.
+I started flying kites competitively at the beach there and skated and biked all over downtown Long Beach.

 In ’98 I got married and had 3 kids over the next 10 years.
 I sold my condo just as the real estate boom took off and we moved to Orange County.
 I worked for Quest Software for almost 9 years.
 I got laid off in ’08, moved to Portland, OR working for Hollywood Entertainment until they went under.
-At the end of ’15 I got laid off from Huron Consulting after 5 years coding a Java webapp for managing research grant certifications.
-I did a short contract for Hitachi Consulting with Nintendo, now I’m on a longer one for Daimler Trucks.
+At the end of ’15 I got laid off from Huron Consulting after 5 years coding a Java webapp for managing research grant effort certifications.
+I did a short contract for Hitachi Consulting with Nintendo, now I’m on a longer one for Daimler Trucks for an aftermarket parts webapp.

 I’m playing in a gamelan and raising children.
 I’m sort of working on an inner development program and reading a lot.
-I’m failing to stay in good shape and practice my guitar and fancy new keyboard, and various body parts are not working as well as before-aaaaah, aging…Oh, and here’s what I look like now:
+I’m trying to stay in good shape and practice my guitar, shakuhachi, and fancy new keyboard, but various body parts are not working as well as before-aaaaah, aging…Here’s what I look like now:

 Friends and family